 Challenge number Detail of challenge 1 Pupils are less likely to use metacognitive and self-regulatory strategies without being explicitly taught them.
-2 Pupils are less likely to experience high quality oral interactions in their families, which develop and support oral language acquisition from an early age.
+2 Pupils are less likely to experience high quality reading opportunities in their families, which develop and support oral language acquisition, and phonic knowledge from an early age.
 3 Pupils are less likely to experience enrichment due to high unemployment, low income, limited community engagement and a lack of positive role models.
-4 Many disadvantaged pupils (23%) have additional needs associated with SEND which are unable to be effectively supported in the home due to challenges that parents and carers face.
+4 Many disadvantaged pupils (21%) have additional needs associated with SEND which are unable to be effectively supported in the home due to challenges that parents and carers face.
 5 The attendance of pupils is not prioritised by families in order to maximise progress and attainment.